By , JD; and , JD, JD, MEM;

 Defenses to RCRA Liability

-Under RCRA’s “permit shield” defense, a permitted facility in compliance with the terms and conditions of its permit is deemed in compliance RCRA Subtitle C; however, the facility must also comply with certain other provisions as applicable.
+Under RCRA’s permit shield defense, a permitted facility in compliance with the terms and conditions of its permit is deemed in compliance with RCRA Subtitle C; however, the facility must also comply with certain other provisions as applicable.

-Under RCRA’s non-duplication provision, RCRA shall not apply to any activity or substance subject to the Clean Water Act, the Safe Drinking Water Act, the Marine Protection, Research and Sanctuaries Act, and the Atomic Energy Act, except to the extent application of RCRA is “not inconsistent” with the requirements of such acts.
-This provision has been used to bar application of RCRA to activities already governed by the Clean Water Act and the Safe Drinking Water Act.
+Under RCRA’s nonduplication provision, RCRA shall not apply to any activity or substance subject to the CWA; the Safe Drinking Water Act; the Marine Protection, Research, and Sanctuaries Act; and the Atomic Energy Act, except to the extent the application of RCRA is “not inconsistent” with the requirements of such acts.
+This provision has been used to bar application of RCRA to activities already governed by the CWA and the Safe Drinking Water Act.

 Finally, there are additional defenses, common to other statutes, that are discussed in the enforcement section (Part III).